Liver Disease

 How is liver disease diagnosed?

-Diagnosis involves blood tests, imaging scans, and liver biopsy.
+Diagnosis typically involves blood tests, imaging studies, and sometimes a liver biopsy.

 Can liver disease be prevented?

-Some cases can be prevented by avoiding excessive alcohol and getting vaccinated.
+Some forms can be prevented through vaccination, safe sex practices, and avoiding excessive alcohol consumption.

 If you have any feedback, please get in touch.